Antonio-Vav/Network-Security-Research/Linux-and-security-basics.md

 ![lab1 directory permissions](images/images/mkdir.png)
 Owner = vavallea
 Group owner = vavallea
-The owner and group have read and write and ececute perms
+The owner and group have read and write and execute perms
 Other has read and execute perms but no write

 ---

-## 12. Create helloWorld script
+## 12. Create helloWorld script, make it executable and run helloWorld script
 ![helloWorld bash script created](images/images/nano.png)
 ![helloWorld bash script executed](images/images/helloWorl.png)